Abstract Derivatives Part 1 - Linear Operators

 Abstract

 Answering the following questions - Why are matrices considered linear?
-How can differentiation also be interpreted as such?
+How can differentiation also be interpreted as this?

 Linear Operators